Bachelor of Civil Law

 Course Code | 003030

-The BCL and MJur are our world-renowned taught graduate courses in law, designed to serve outstanding law students from common law and civil law backgrounds.
+The Bachelor of Civil Law (BCL) and Magister Juris (MJur) are the University's world-renowned taught graduate courses in law, designed to serve outstanding law students from common law and civil law backgrounds.

 As masters level degrees, their academic standard is significantly higher than that required in a first law degree, such as a BA, LLB, or JD, and only those with outstanding first law degrees are admitted.